karl-cardenas-coding/mywhoop/README.md

 ## Overview

 MyWhoop is a tool intended to help you take ownership of your Whoop data.
-You can use MyWhoop to interact with your own Whoop data in ways that are different from what Whoop may offer or intend.
+You can use MyWhoop to download your own Whoop data.
+You can use MyWhoop as a one-time utility to download all your data, or you can use it as a server to automatically download your data daily.
 MyWhoop is designed to be deployed on your own machine or server.
 MyWhoop supports the following features:

 - 🔐 **Login**: A simple interface to log into the Whoop developer portal and save an authentication token locally.
 The token is required to interact with the Whoop API.
 - 🗄️ **Server**: Automatically download your Whoop data daily and save it to a local file or export it to a remote location.
 - 📬 **Notifications**: Receive notifications when new data is available or when an error occurs.
 - 💾 **Data Export**: Export your Whoop data to a remote location such as an S3 bucket.
+- 🗂️ **Extensions**: Data exporters and notification services can be extended to support additional use cases.

 ## Get Started 🚀

 Please check out the [Getting Started](/docs/get-started.md) guide to get started with MyWhoop.

+### Server Mode Setup 🗄️

+Use the [Setup Server Mode](/docs/get-started-server-guide.md) guide to set up MyWhoop in server mode.

 ## Commands